By Sher Trott Bailey a.k.a World Ruler

 • Do you believe you deserve a high-quality man regardless of your own inner or outer quality?

-If many of these ring true, you’re not hardwood—you’re splinter-prone sawdust pressed into a mold.
+If many of these ring true, that is, if the answers are mostly yes, you’re not hardwood—you’re splinter-prone sawdust pressed into a mold.
 But don’t worry: wood can be refined.
 Growth is possible.

 ✅ Green Flags – Signs of High-Quality “Hardwood”